Learn more about why your application may have been denied, and explore resources to get back on track.

 1. Determine why the credit request was denied

 There are lots of reasons a lender might be unwilling to extend credit.
-They can include:
+These can include:

-When a loan or other credit type is denied, you can ask the lender to share the reasons for denial in writing.
+When a business loan or other type of credit is denied, lenders are required to send a denial letter that explains the reasons for the decision.

 Understanding why credit was denied can help you make the changes needed to improve your business credit application and better use the various resources available to help.
-For instance, if there are mistakes in your credit history, gather any evidence, such as contracts or receipts, and contact the credit agency.
-Also, the National Foundation for Credit Counseling offers services specifically for small business owners.
+Start by scheduling a meeting with your banker to discuss the denial.
+Your banker can explain the lender’s perspective, suggest ways to strengthen your application and recommend alternative products or solutions.
+For additional support, consider reaching out to organizations like the National Foundation for Credit Counseling, which offers services specifically for business owners.

 2. Understand what lenders look for